is now available! Read about the new features and fixes from November.

 Send the language model request

 Once you've built the prompt for the language model, you first select the language model you want to use with the selectChatModels method.
 This method returns an array of language models that match the specified criteria.
+If you are implementing a chat participant, we recommend that you instead use the model that is passed as part of the request object in your chat request handler.
+This ensures that your extension respects the model that the user chose in the chat model dropdown.
 Then, you send the request to the language model by using the sendRequest method.

 To select the language model, you can specify the following properties: vendor, id, family, or version.
 Use these properties to either broadly match all models of a given vendor or family, or select one specific model by its ID.
 Learn more about these properties in the API reference.